confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

   );
 ```

+The following output from the `describe pageviews` command shows the inferred
-The schema for `pageviews` will be inferred as:
+logical schema for the `pageviews` stream:

 ```
 ksql> describe pageviews;